HomeArticlesStandeth in the way of Sinners: Commentary on Psalm 1:1

 the way

-Jeremiah defines “way” as synonym with “doings.”
-“I the Lord search the heart, I try the reins, even to give every man according to his ways, and according to the fruit of his doings.”
-(Jeremiah 17:10 also see 4:18; 7:3, 5; 18:11; 23:22; 25:5; 26:3, 13; 32:19; 35:15) Jeremiah’s contemporary Ezekiel also expressed this synonym (Ezekiel 14:22, 23; 20:43, 44; 24:14; 36:17, 19, 31); as did Hosea (Hosea 4:9; 12:2), and Zechariah (Zechariah 1:4, 6).
-The only canonical text antecedent to Psalm 1 to identify this synonym is Judges 2:19.
-Jeremiah 17:10 draws a closer parallel with Psalm 1 as it implies the affections of a man’s “heart” (Psalm 1:2); with “way” and “fruit” (Psalm 1:3).
-Jeremiah is clearly offering his commentary on the blessed man of Psalm 1.
-Prophets were expected to tell the people the way they should go (1 Samuel 9:6, 8).
-However, the sin nature would always drive the people quickly from the way God commanded (Exodus 32:8).
+Jeremiah defines “way” as synonymous with “doings”: “I the LORD search the heart, I try the reins, even to give every man according to his ways, and according to the fruit of his doings” (Jer.
+17:10; cf. 4:18; 7:3, 5; 18:11; 23:22; 25:5; 26:3, 13; 32:19; 35:15).
+Ezekiel likewise uses this synonym (Ezek.
+14:22–23; 20:43–44; 24:14; 36:17, 19, 31), as do Hosea (Hos.
+4:9; 12:2) and Zechariah (Zech.
+1:4, 6).
+The earliest canonical example prior to Psalm 1 is Judges 2:19.
+Jeremiah 17:10 also parallels Psalm 1 by bringing together the “heart” (cf. Ps.
+1:2), “way,” and “fruit” (cf. Ps.
+1:3)—effectively functioning as a prophetic commentary on the blessed man.
+Prophets were entrusted with directing the people in “the way” they should go (1 Sam.
+9:6, 8), yet Israel’s sin nature repeatedly drove them from that path (Exod.
+32:8).

 way of sinners